 Risk, however, is normally recorded on a spreadsheet with high level, sketchy details and discussed briefly at an exec committee.
 Or, at the other end of the spectrum, is highly project related and discussed by project team members.

 Both are necessary.
-But by creating a link between the two we can leverage risk management processes to improve decision making at all levels.
+But by creating a link between the two we can leverage risk management processes to improve investment decision making at all levels.

 Risk management needs to move from being a compliance activity to being a management tool that an organization uses to drive better decision-support information and return on investment for capital projects.